-Roles elsewhere include Colline La Boheme, Don Pedro Beatrice and Benedict, Truffaldino Ariadne auf Naxos (Welsh National Opera), Masetto Don Giovanni (Theater Magdeburg), Hamon in Handel’s Esther (Karlsruhe), Don Alfonso in Donizetti’s Maria Padilla, Groma/Feenkoenig in Wagner’s Die Feen (Chelsea Opera Group), the title role in Brundibar (Mahogany Opera Group), Lord Rochefort Anna Bolena (Auditorio di Tenerife), Sarastro (Opera di Firenze) and Commendatore (Opéra Normande).
+Elsewhere he has sung Colline La Bohème, Don Pedro Beatrice and Benedict, Truffaldino Ariadne auf Naxos (Welsh National Opera), Masetto Don Giovanni (Theater Magdeburg), Hamon in Handel’s Esther (Karlsruhe), Don Alfonso in Donizetti’s Maria Padilla, Groma/Feenkoenig in Wagner’s Die Feen (Chelsea Opera Group), the title role in Brundibar (Mahogany Opera Group), Lord Rochefort Anna Bolena (Auditorio di Tenerife), Sarastro (Opera di Firenze), Commendatore (Opéra Normande), Lorenzo I Capuleti e i Montecchi and Wurm Luisa Miller (Hamburger Kammeroper), and Sarastro on tour in France.

 In his native Poland he has sung with the National Polish Opera in Warsaw, the Baltic Opera in Gdansk, and Festivals in Hel, Lomza and Wroclaw in roles including Sparafucile Rigoletto, Angelotti Tosca, Sprecher Die Zauberflöte, Bartolo Le Nozze di Figaro, Colas Bastenne und Bastienne, Fiorella Il barbiere di Siviglia, Lord Rochefort Anna Bolena, Dziemba in Moniusko’s Halka, and Lucifero in Scarlatti’s Il primo omicidio.